aa2il/pyKeyer/README.md

 0) THIS IS *NOT* THE RECOMMENED PROCEDURE ANYMORE.
 As of Linux Mint 22, the system python libraries are heavily guarded.
 If you see a message stating that "This environment is externally managed," you will need to use some sort of "virtual" or "container" for your python environment.
 I have found that Miniconda is a straight-forward way to do this.
 See the next section for the installation instructions under Miniconda.

+The instructions in this section still work on the Raspberry Pi.

 1) Uses python3 and tkinter
 2) Clone gitub pyKeyer, libs and data repositories